takuya/openwrt-uci-dhcp-sort/README.md

 # how to sort ip address

-sort interger by castin ipv4 to Int.
+Sort ip as interger by casting ipv4 to Int.

 # uci dhcp sample